OpenJML/openjml.github.io/tutorial/Nullness.md

 ```
 {% include_relative T_NullnessDefault2.out %}
 ```
-because at the dereference of `s` it cannot be proven that `s` is non-null.
+because at the dereference of `s` it cannot be proven that `s` is non-null, because the default for the type in the formal parameter declaration is now `nullable`.